yash1302/MediConnect/README.md

 Ensure the backend API is running before starting the frontend applications, as they depend on the API for functionality.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file in each repository for details.

 ## Contact